SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 #### Beyond the likelihood: gradients for novelty detection

-Bearing the above in mind, we can come to a definition of novelty that extends beyond how probable a sample is: we can say that a sample contains novelty if it contains unlearned, but learnable, structure.
+Bearing the above in mind, we can come to a definition of novelty that extends beyond how likely a sample is: we can say that a sample contains novelty if it contains unlearned, but learnable, structure.

 _True noise should not be novel, as long as an agent roughly understands the noising process._